 11. Number of views

 Try to get as many views as possible for the content of your online store.
-You can write blog posts that are long and contain keywords and long tale keywords, but if there are no views, your page will not be able to rank higher in Google.
+You can write blog posts that are long and contain keywords and long-tail keywords, but if there are no views, your page will not be able to rank higher in Google.
 Views must be realistic, artificially generated views can only make your google position worse or exclude you from google search results.
 It is important that the content of your website is original, not copied from other resources and most importantly – the content should be interesting to your visitors and provide added value.